First Time Home Buyer Guide: Programs and Requirements

 - No Money Down Loans

 Government Mortgage Loans

-The United States Federal government oversees 3 popular lending agencies; FHA, VA and USDA.
+The United States Federal government oversees 3 popular lending agencies; FHA, VA, and USDA.
 The government does not loan money for mortgages and neither do the aforementioned agencies.
 Instead, each agency has its own set of rules and guidelines for offering a mortgage.
-Lenders are allowed to offer the government loans as long as
+Lenders are allowed to offer government loans as long as

 - They are approved by the agency for mortgage lending